No region selected

 Each Trainee Must Provide

-- Long sleeves, pants, closed in footwear - this is required to complete the practical components on day 2.
+- Arrive in suitable attire including long sleeves, pants, and closed-in footwear - this is required to complete the practical components on day 2.

 - Certificate III in Mine Emergency Response and Rescue